mozman/ezdxf/docs/source/dxfinternals/acis.rst

     - float values
     - integer values
-    - constant strings like "forward" or "reversed"
+    - some boolean values are stored as constant strings like "forward" or "reversed"
     - user strings with a preceding length encoding like "@7 unknown"
     - pointers as record number with a preceding "$" like "$7" points to the 7th record (0-based!) and "$-1" represents the ``NULL_PTR``